Demo

 data class Error(val exception: AuthException, val isRecoverable: Boolean) : AuthState()

-data class RequiresMfa(val resolver: MultiFactorResolver) : AuthState()
+data class RequiresMfa(val resolver: MultiFactorResolver, val hint: String? = null) : AuthState()

-data class RequiresEmailVerification(val user: FirebaseUser) : AuthState()
+data class RequiresEmailVerification(val user: FirebaseUser, val email: String) : AuthState()

-data class RequiresProfileCompletion(val user: FirebaseUser) : AuthState()
+data class RequiresProfileCompletion(val user: FirebaseUser, val missingFields: List<String> = emptyList()) : AuthState()

 object Cancelled : AuthState()